 “I have seen many students over the years with perfect GPAs and MCAT not get in, while those with less impressive statistics get in.
 All that to say, if getting into medical school is your ultimate goal, it is important to apply to as many schools as possible.
 Like Gretzky said, “you miss 100% of the shots you don’t take”. – Dr. Neel Mistry, MD

 As you can see, a perfect MCAT is not a guarantee of acceptance, but if you get a good MCAT score, your application is more likely to be reviewed in its entirety, so you can impress the admissions committee with your personal statement, activities sections, recommendations, and so on.
-Remember that many schools use your MCAT score as a benchmark – if you do not meet the requirement, then you are less likely to have the rest of your application reviewed as you'll be weeded our of the applicant pool.
+Remember that many schools use your MCAT score as a benchmark.
+If you do not meet the requirement, then you are less likely to have the rest of your application reviewed as you'll be weeded out of the applicant pool.
 A high MCAT score will give you the chance to impress the admissions committee with the rest of your application.

 "The first [test] was a 497, so not too hot!
 But then when I took some time off and I [prepared] for a longer time, I was able to jump 13 points to a 510." - Kannan, BeMo student

-And while this is a huge improvement, 510 is still not a super competitive score for medical schools in the US and Canada.
-So here's Kannan's strategy that got him accepted to 4 medical schools!
+While this is a huge improvement, 510 is still not a super competitive score for medical schools in the US and Canada.
+So, here's Kannan's strategy that got him accepted to 4 medical schools!

 "So, basically, I used MSAR, which has the stats for every med school, so I used that to classify schools into "reaches", about mid-tier, and also lower-tier [that were good] targets for me.
 I also applied to about five or six DO schools.
 The "reaches" would be like anything like 515-516 and the ones that are more targets were closer to 511-512 or anything around that...
 I read online about how important the personal statement and the work and activities [were], and also writing the secondaries...
 So that's when I decided to get like some professional help because [I just wanted] to make sure they're like really well written because at a certain point stats can get you so far, but making sure you can present yourself a certain way ultimately helps you land acceptance..." - Kannan, BeMo student

-If you want to learn more about Kannan's journey, check out his full interview below to learn more about how he navigated the application and interview process to ultimately attend the Western University of Health Sciences!
+Kannan successfully navigated the application and interview process to attend Western University of Health Sciences!

 FAQs